 “Mom wants a better house,” answered Rawly.

-“And a better neighborhood,” added the father.
+“A better life,” added the father.

 “Showing you care for someone takes a lot of money when you become an adult,” assumed Rawly, wary of such a responsibility.

 His father took a deep breath before speaking somberly.
-“I know you’ve heard your mother say I don’t care about what she needs. . . .
+“I know you’ve heard your mother say I don’t care about what she wants. . . .
 While that may be how she sometimes feels, it’s not true.
 You know it’s not true, right?” asked the father.

 “Yeah.
 I know you’re doing your best.
-What’s a guy to do when his wife wants more caring than he can afford?” wondered Rawly.
+What’s a guy to do when his wife wants more than he can afford?” wondered Rawly.

 “One thing is for sure: Food taste too good!” replied Rawly, wanting them to agree.